Lawyerist/style-guide/lawyerist-style-guide.md

 Words to Avoid
 --------------

 Don’t over-use contractions.

-Here are words we don't want to see:
+Here are other words we would prefer not to see:

 Instead of this | Use this
 :-------------- | :-------